CEEJ987/CJ-s-Reading-Notes/102/Class03/Lab03/README.md

-# Today we workeds on our websites.
+# Today we worked on our websites.